jamesgorman2/graphql-type-repository/README.md

 ## TODO
 - [ ] finish decorators
+- [ ] new decorator to check input/ouputness of fields/arguments
 - [ ] finish schema builder
 - [ ] finish root class and config
 - [ ] fix this page